microsoft/accessibility-insights-service/packages/cli/README.md

 AI-Scan is a Command Line Interface (CLI) tool that implements automated web accessibility checks in a local environment.
 The tool currently provides the following capabilities:

--   Run automated checks against one URL.
+-   Single URL Scan: Run automated checks against one URL.
--   Run automated checks against a file that has list of URLs separated by new line.
+-   Batch Scan: Run automated checks against a file that has list of URLs separated by new line.
--   Run automated checks against one URL, crawl that URL and run automated checks against the crawled URLs.
+-   Scan & Crawl : Run automated checks against one URL, crawl that URL and run automated checks against the crawled URLs.

 ## Installation